-4.3.5 Field of Specialization: Industrial Automation
+4.3.4 Field of Specialization: Industrial Automation Credits Part of: Field of Specialization 35

 In the Field of Specialization "Industrial Automation" 35 CR must be selected.
 Through the compulsory modules and according to the chosen Internship, there is a remaining number of 8-13 CR for the Complementary Modules.